-Zero Restaurant, September 2014.
+September 2014.
 My American buddy Anthony worked with me at EE and lived one floor up from my studio in the same high rise.
-To keep ourselves entertained, we carried out a forensic investigation of the local restaurant scene.
+To keep ourselves entertained we carried out a forensic investigation of the local restaurant scene.
 With no idea what each place was actually called, we devised a numerical system based on the order each joint was discovered.
-“You wanna grab lunch at 2?” he’d ask me, or I might suggest we do some dishes at 3.
-There was also a barbecue joint we called Muslim and a pricier place down by the subway station we christened fancy.
-We referred to the little street side restaurant in this photo as Zero, as it was actually closer to our building than both 1 and 2.
-The food was always deliciously greasetastic, Mama Zero always welcomed us with a wide smile and we did our best to ignore the suspicious chemical smell that lingered by the front door.
+“You wanna grab lunch at 2?” he’d ask me, or I might suggest we do some dishes at “3”.
+There was also a barbecue joint we called Muslim and a pricier place down by the subway station christened fancy.
+We referred to the little street side restaurant in this photo as “Zero”, as it was actually closer to our building than both “1” and “2”.
+The food was always deliciously greasetastic, Mama Zero welcomed us with a wide smile and we did our best to ignore the suspicious chemical smell that lingered by the front door.
 The ghostly spectre of the Lenovo factory in the background only added to the street’s pervading feel of hopelessness.

 Like these?
-I’ve also written a zillion other My 5s from all across China.
+I’ve also written a zillion travel reports from all across China.

 For a deeper insight into my time teaching in Shangdi, take a look at my short story collection Challenged in China.